npmcomponent/pazguille-CORS/README.md

+*This repository is a mirror of the [component](http://component.io) module [pazguille/cors](http://github.com/pazguille/cors).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/pazguille-cors`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # CORS Component

 The CORS is a componente that allows cross-domain communication from the browser.
 The modern browsers like Chrome, Firefox, Opera, Safari and Internet Explorer 10 use the XmlHttpRequest2 object.
 IE8+ uses the similar XDomainRequest object, which works in the same way as its XmlHttpRequest.